I'm Honey!

 With those two sentences, we laugh and I think…I have no doubt that In ‘time and with authenticity’ I will refuel and renew.
 We will refuel and renew.

-I know many of you have and are facing similar challenges.
+I know many of you have and are facing similar challenges, especially when it comes to big life changes.
+These moments often mark a significant transition, and navigating the transition process can be emotionally difficult.
 In the past, I have had my woes but none have been as emotionally difficult on me as this recent one.
 Why?
 Because I cannot stop father time.

 Amen.